kwilinsi/tlmerge/docs/raw_processing.md

 - We can then pipe the image into `pamsumm`, which computes the max luminance value across all pixels.

+> [!NOTE]
-If you want to include the border pixels in the sensor that typically excluded from processed photos, you can replace `-D` with `-E`.
-It does all the same things without cropping out those border pixels.
+> If you want to include the border pixels in the sensor that typically excluded
+> from processed photos, you can replace `-D` with `-E`.
+It does all the same
+> things without cropping out those border pixels.

 ---